user00011001/Mach-Zehnder-Interferometer-Simulation/README.md

 ## Installation

-1. Install Python 3.x
+1. Ensure that you have Python 3.x installed on your system.

-2. Install the Strawberry Fields library using pip:
+2. Install the Strawberry Fields library by running the following command:
    ```
    pip install strawberryfields
    ```

 ## Usage

+1. Clone or download the repository to your local machine.

+2. Open a terminal or command prompt and navigate to the directory containing the script.

-1. Run the program:
+3. Run the script using the following command:
    ```
-   python3 interferometer.py
+   python quantum_interference.py
    ```

-2. Follow the prompts to choose the phase settings for each mode and the initial state preparation.
+4. Follow the on-screen prompts to select the phase settings and displacement amplitudes for each mode:
+   - Choose the phase setting for mode 0 from the provided options (in radians).
+   - Choose the phase setting for mode 1 from the provided options (in radians).
+   - Choose the displacement amplitude for mode 0 from the provided options.
+   - Choose the displacement amplitude for mode 1 from the provided options.

-3. The program will run the simulation and display the most probable photon number for each output mode.
+5. The script will run the quantum interference simulation using the selected parameters and display the measurement results.

-## Simulation Details

-The Mach-Zehnder interferometer consists of the following components:

-- Two input modes (Mode 0 and Mode 1)
-- Two beam splitters (50/50)
-- Two phase shifters (configurable phase settings)
-- Two output modes (Mode 0 and Mode 1)
+6. The measurement results show the photon number distribution for each mode after the simulation, indicating the number of shots where specific numbers of photons were measured.

+- The photon number distribution results provide insights into the quantum interference effects based on the chosen phase settings and displacement amplitudes.